Portsmouth Christian Academy: Curriculum

 Portsmouth Christian Academy offers a faith-based education.
 The school's philosophy of education is based on the classical trivium.

 Dual enrollment and Advanced Placement

 PCA offers dual enrollment with Southern New Hampshire University.
 This allows part-time students to earn college credit and high school credit simultaneously.
-In addition, students may enroll in Advanced Placement courses and take the AP test to earn college credit.
+In addition, students may enroll in Advanced Placement courses and take the AP test to earn college credit, which gives a great way to get ahead in college.

 Diploma options

 PCA students choose from several tracks with result in several diploma options.
 These include a General Education Diploma, STEM Diploma, Fine Arts Diploma, or a Diploma of Distinction, which recognizes rigorous academic work.

 Student body

 PCA enrolls 600+ students from New Hampshire, Maine, and Massachusetts.

 Extracurricular activities

 Athletics

 PCA is a Division IV member of the New Hampshire Interscholastic Athletic Association (NHIAA).